daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 ---
 layout: post
 title: Create a character voting game using React, Node.js, MongoDB and Socket.IO
-excerpt: "In this tutorial we are going to build a character voting game (inspired by Hot or Not) for EVE Online - a massively multiplayer online game."
+excerpt: "In this tutorial we are going to build a character voting game (inspired by Hot or Not) for EVE Online - a massively multiplayer online game.
+You will learn how to build a REST API with <strong>Node.js</strong>, save and retrieve data from <strong>MongoDB</strong>, track online visitors in real-time using <strong>Socket.IO</strong>, build a single-page app experience using <strong>React</strong> + <strong>Flux</strong> and then finally deploy it to the cloud."
 gradient: 1
 image: blog/create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio-cover.jpg
 ---

 ## Overview

 In this tutorial we are going to build a character voting game (inspired by *Facemash* and *Hot or Not*) for [EVE Online](http://www.eveonline.com/) - massively multiplayer online game.
-If you are not familiar with EVE Online, check out this [video](https://www.youtube.com/watch?v=e2X1MIR1KMs).
+If you are not familiar with EVE Online, see this [video](https://www.youtube.com/watch?v=e2X1MIR1KMs).

 ![](/images/blog/Screenshot 2015-03-31 23.05.36.png)